 Today we celebrate the feast of a Doctor of the Church, the little nun who could, the Little Flower, Thérèse of Lisieux.
-Responsible for countless conversions to the Faith, she bowled over Thomas Merton, pulled a fast one on Webster Bull, and sank, for all intents and purposes, John C.H.
+Responsible for countless conversions to the Faith, she bowled over Thomas Merton, made a big impression on me, and sank, for all intents and purposes, John C.H.
 Wu’s battleship, with a direct hit amidships.

 He goes so far as to compare her with the founders of the two greatest schools of Chinese philosophical, ethical, and religious tradition: Taoism and Confucianism, and says her little way synthesizes the teachings of these two traditions all while going further and proving to him the truth of Catholicism.